-9 Appendix 2: Equality Action Plan
+10 Appendix 2: Equality Action Plan

-9.1 The table below records Staffordshire Moorlands District Council and High Peak Borough Council's Equality and Diversity Scheme: Action Plan 2015-2016.
+10.1 The table below records Staffordshire Moorlands District Council and High Peak Borough Council's Corporate Equality Objectives 2017/18.

 What do we want to achieve?
-What are we doing?
-(Equality Objectives) Knowing our communities To understand who lives in our communities and their needs.
-Identifying Customer Relationship Management (CRM) data and customer information held within services and determining how this information can be monitored and used to influence service delivery.
+(Equality Objectives) What are we doing?
+Knowing our communities To understand who lives in our communities and their needs.
+Identifying Customer Relationship Management (CRM) data and determining how this information should influence service delivery.
 Place shaping, leadership and commitment To clearly state our equality priorities and ensure that we have systems in place to achieve them.
-Confirming the performance monitoring mechanisms for equalities linked to the service planning process for 2015/16 onwards.
-Community enga gement and satisfaction To ensure that we include those with 'protected characteristics' in our consultation and engagement processes.
-Reviewing the consultation policy/strategy to ensure that mechanisms for reaching 'protected characteristic' groups are in place.
-Responsive servi ces and Customer care To ensure that equality performance actions are included in relevant service plans and monitored.
-Ensure systematic completion of Equality Impact Assessments.
-A modern and diverse workforce To ensure that our workforce reflects as far as possible the makeup of the community we serve Reviewing the workforce balance as part of our workforce development strategy to put procedures in place to make the workforce more representative of our communities.
+Confirming the performance monitoring mechanisms for equalities linked to the service planning process for 2017/18 onwards.
+Community engagement and satisfaction To ensure that we include those with 'protected characteristics' in our consultation and engagement processes.
+Undertake the actions identified in the new Corporate Consultation Policy.
+Responsive services and Customer care To ensure that equality performance actions are included in relevant service plans and monitored.
+Ensure systematic completion of Equality Impact Assessments as part of the Modern Gov. committee management process.
+A modern and diverse workforce To ensure that our workforce reflects as far as possible the makeup of the community we serve and has the necessary skills Undertake the staff survey and consider appropriate actions.
+Develop and implement a comprehensive equality training programme.

-Table 9.1 Equality & Diversity Scheme: Action Plan 2015-2016
+Table 10.1 Equality & Diversity Scheme: Action Plan 2017-2018